 Clients don't pay invoices they don't understand.
-If your invoice lacks detailed descriptions of the work performed, transparent time tracking, itemized expenses, and clear payment instructions, clients hesitate.
-They question the charges, ask for breakdowns that you should have provided upfront, delaying payment while waiting for answers you now have to send separately.
+If your invoice lacks detailed descriptions of the work, transparent time tracking, itemized expenses, and simple payment instructions, clients hesitate.
+They question the charges and ask for breakdowns that should have been included upfront.
+This back-and-forth delays payment while you send details separately.

 A legal billing invoice template needs specific components.
-And this guide will walk you through those components that should be in your template to ensure clients understand exactly what they're paying for and why.
+If you are not familiar with those, this guide will walk you through the components that should be in your template to ensure clients understand exactly what they're paying for and why.
 Plus, you'll get ready-to-use invoice templates for hourly billing, flat fee arrangements, and retainer work that you can download and customize immediately for your practice.

 Your law firm needs professional invoices that clearly communicate your charges for you to get paid on time.
 Here are all elements that should be included on every invoice for legal practice:

-- Client Information: The client's (or the client's business's) complete name, billing address, and the matter or file number should appear in the ‘Bill To’ section below the firm information.
-If the client provided a Purchase Order number, it should be included here as well
+- Client Information: The client's (or the client's business's) complete name, billing address, and the matter or file number should appear in the 'Bill To' section below the firm information.
+A Purchase Order number, if provided, should be included as well

-- Invoice Number: The invoice number should appear in the upper-right-hand corner of the invoice.
-This number is unique for tracking payments and will reference the associated client account
+- Invoice Number: The invoice number should appear in the top right corner of the invoice.
+This number is unique for tracking payments as it references the associated client account

 - Invoice Date: The date the invoice is issued should appear next to the invoice number, as it marks the start of your payment terms